Geometric Aspects of Data-Processing of Markov Chains: Abstract

 \section{Abstract}

-We consider data-processing of Markov chains through the lens of information geometry.
-We first develop a theory of congruent Markov morphisms in the context of Markov kernels that we show to correspond to the congruent embeddings with respect to the lumping operation.
-Furthermore, we inspect information projections onto geodesically convex sets of Markov kernels, and show that under some conditions, m-projecting onto doubly convex submanifolds can be regarded as a data-processing operation.
-Finally, we show that the family of lumpable kernels can be meaningfully endowed with the structure of a foliated manifold.
+We examine data-processing of Markov chains through the lens of information geometry.
+We first establish a theory of congruent Markov morphisms within the framework of stochastic matrices.
+Specifically, we introduce and justify the concept of a linear right inverse (congruent embedding) for lumping, a well-known operation used in Markov chains to extract coarse information.
+Furthermore, we inspect information projections onto geodesically convex sets of stochastic matrices, and show that under some conditions, projecting (m-projection) onto doubly convex submanifolds can be regarded as a form of data-processing.
+Finally, we show that the family of lumpable stochastic matrices can be meaningfully endowed with the structure of a foliated manifold and motivate our construction in the context of embedded models and inference.

 \keywords{Information geometry; Irreducible Markov chain; Data-processing; Exponential family; Mixture family; Congruent embedding; Markov morphism; Information projection; Lumpability.}